 Buspar is a brand name for the generic drug called buspirone hydrochloride (HCL).
 The well-known international biopharmaceutical company, Bristol-Myers Squibb (BMS) developed Buspar and obtained approval from the Food and Drug Administration (FDA) in 1986 for its use in the treatment of generalized anxiety disorder or GAD.
 Buspirone is now only available as a cheaper generic drug in the United States since the patent held by BMS expired in 2001.

 Medical research has shown that buspirone is effective in treating GAD.
 If you have this disorder, you have excessive anxiety and worry that is difficult to control.
 This anxiety and worry can be about various activities in your life, reducing your ability to cope with everyday tasks and causing you a lot of distress.
 GAD occurs on more days than not for at least six months.
 According to the National Institute of Mental Health (NIMH), almost 6% of American adults have experienced GAD at some point in their lifetime.
-What’s more, nearly one in three people with GAD struggle with severe anxiety and mental illness.
+What’s more, nearly one in three people with GAD have severe anxiety and mental illness.

 Buspirone is mainly used to treat GAD.
 It is not normally used as the first choice of treatment for GAD but rather as another medication in addition to other drugs you may already be taking, such as selective serotonin reuptake inhibitors (SSRIs).
 You may also be prescribed buspirone if you have found that other medications you have been taking are not working or have too many side effects.